-This class is open to anyone who is interested in becoming an EMT and learning how to save a life.
+This class is open to anyone who is interested in becoming an EMT-Basic and learning how to administer care at the BLS level.
 One does not need to be a UMass Student to take this class.
-It will meet on Tuesday and Thursday nights from 6:00pm - 10:00pm, as well as some Sunday days, in Draper Hall.
-The class consists of approximately 130 hours, split between didactic lectures and hands on learning, where practical skills will be learned and perfected.
-Lead instructor for the program is Kevin Garvey, RN, EMT-I, I/C with Pre-Hospital Emergency Care Educators (PECE).
-Current and a few former UMass EMS EMTs volunteer as teaching assistants throughout the class as well.
+It will meet on Tuesday and Thursday nights from 6:00pm - 10:00pm, as well as some Sunday nights, in Draper Hall.
+The class consists of approximately 150 hours, split between didactic lectures and hands on learning, where practical skills will be learned and perfected.
+Online course work will supplement in class material.
+The lead instructor for the program is Kevin Garvey, RN, EMT-I, I/C with Pre-Hospital Emergency Care Educators (PECE).
+Current and former UMass EMS EMTs volunteer as teaching assistants throughout the class as well.

-EMT certification is current for approximately two years from successfully passing the certification exam, during which time all EMTs must take continuing education classes for approved credit and a refresher course toward recertification.
-Students will receive information about recertifying requirements when they take the UMass class along with the availability of Continuing Education classes and refresher courses.
+EMT certification is valid for approximately two years at both the National Registry and state level after successfully passing the certification exam.
+In order to maintain certifcation, all EMTs must take continuing education classes for approved credit and a refresher course within this two year cycle in order to be elgible for recertification.
 More detailed information on EMT certification and re-certification in Massachusetts can be found online through the Commonwealth's Office of Emergency Medical Services.

 If you would like more information, please contact us at email@example.com or call us at 413-545-1885 and leave a message.
-You can also choose to arrange a meeting with the Director of Training at the UMass EMS office in the Draper Hall Annex and ask any questions personally as well as drop off your registration and deposits.
+You can also choose to arrange a meeting with the Initial Training Liaison, at the UMass EMS office in the Draper Hall Annex, and ask any questions personally, as well as drop off your registration and deposit checks.